-Don Bachardy was just 18 years old when he met Christopher Isherwood, the author best known for A Single Man and The Berlin Stories, which was the basis for the musical Cabaret.
-Isherwood was 30 years older, yet despite the age difference, despite how rare it was to be an openly queer couple in the 1950s, the two remained together for the next 33 years until Isherwood's death.
+Don Bachardy was just 18 years old when he met Christopher Isherwood, the author best known for A Single Man and The Berlin Stories, the latter of which was turned into the musical Cabaret.
+Isherwood was 48, yet despite the age difference, despite how rare it was to be an openly queer couple in the 1950s, the two remained together for the next 33 years, until Isherwood's death.

 "We were both extraordinary," Bachardy says.
 "Looking back over those years with Chris, I was extraordinary.
 And the better I knew him, the more extraordinary I became."

-Now 84, Bachardy has gone on to become of the most respected portrait artists of our time.
-We spoke at his studio for this week's episode of LGBTQ&A about his work, his life with Isherwood, and how revolutionary their relationship was considered at that time.
+Now in his 80s, Bachardy has gone on to become of the most respected portrait artists of our time.

 JM: The age difference aside, what I find so fascinating is that you and Christopher were an openly gay couple in the '50s.